kubevault/prometheus-exporter/docs/concepts/database-crds/databaseaccessrequest.md

   - `conditions[].type` : `Required`.
 Specifies request approval state.
 Supported type: `Approved` and `Denied`.
   - `conditions[].reason` : `Optional`.
 Specifies brief reason for the request state.
   - `conditions[].message` : `Optional`.
 Specifies human readable message with details about the request state.

+> Note: Database credential will be issued if `conditions[].type` is `Approved`.
+Otherwise, Vault operator will not issue any credential.